 Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

-nexus letter for sleep apnea secondary to ptsd
+veteran with sleep apnea secondary to ptsd

 Sleep apnea and Post-traumatic Stress Disorder (PTSD) often co-occur in veterans, creating a complex relationship that impacts veterans’ health and well-being.
 Characterized by breathing interruptions while sleeping, sleep apnea is common among veterans as a secondary condition to PTSD.
 A well-documented nexus letter can become essential in some cases for establishing this connection in VA disability claims.